 When it comes to getting an Internet Service Provider (ISP) for your business, one of the questions that comes up is "Do you need a static IP address?"
 In the eyes of the ISP, you have to have a static IP address if you plan on hosting your own applications, or even a VPN for remote access.
 They tell you this because they charge you for that block or even that single IP address.
 What that means is that your public IP address will always be the same.
 In most cases, like in your home, your public IP address is dynamic.
 The frequency of the change varies by ISP but usually ranges from 7-15 days.
 That time period is called your IP address lease.
-Sometimes, you will even get the same IP address when your lease is up.
+If you are a web designer and want to find out how to make more income check out these residual income tips Sometimes, you will even get the same IP address when your lease is up.
 Again, that depends on a myriad of circumstances but for the sake of this quick tip, it changes every 7-15 days.
 If your IP address changes, and you host your application, the application will become unreachable because your Domain Name Server (DNS) will be pointing to your old IP address.
 So how do you go about hosting your applications with a dynamic address you ask?
 Here you go...

 Navigate to a dynamic DNS host of your choosing.
 For this quick tip, we will use DynDNS.org.
 Open a free account and navigate to the "Your Hosts" section.
 Input the accont credentials that you created on the DynDNS.org website and the hostname you created Hostname.DynDNS.org.
 Now your router will update your IP address every time it changes and the CNAME record you created will always have the latest